sanduteo95/Compiler-Construction/README.md

 ## Description
-The programming language chosen is JavaScript-like, having found it the easiest to accommodate the needs for the syntax I have gone with.
-The initial OCaml syntax that was given to us HAS BEEN extended:
+The programming language chosen is JavaScript-like, having found it the easiest to accommodate the needs of the syntax I have gone with.
+The initial syntax that was given to us HAS BEEN extended:

 	Function definitions now consist of:
 		- a function name